 Allow students to appreciate the linkage between Digital Media Arts and the broader theoretical perspectives that inform this.

 Prepare students more fully for work to take place at level 6, by enhancing their abilities to understand Digital Media Arts theories.

 The learning and teaching methods include:

-Lectures (2 hrs x 9 weeks), Seminars (2 hrs x 2 weeks), Formative assignments and presentations, Class discussion.
+Lectures (2 hrs x 9 weeks), Seminars (2 hrs x 2 weeks), Formative assignments and presentations, Class discussion and debates.

 The assessment strategy is designed to provide students with the opportunity to get acquainted with critical theories of media and digital media, and understand the issues they raise (Reading Response).
 Also, to apply their theoretically informed and critical perspective to a digital media arts case study (Essay).